Shrutika1034/google-merchandise-store-analysis/README.md

 The SQL analysis in this repository is designed to support an interactive business dashboard.

-The planned dashboard will include:
+The future Power BI dashboard will include:

 - Executive KPIs
 - Revenue Overview